Advice for Newbie Writers, How to get People to Read Your Articles!

 On the other hand, a Hub of, say, 2000-5000 words could easily have 4-5 Amazon and eBay ADs and 2-3 of your own Links without getting you into trouble.

-It is a very fluid thing that the worlds of Google and HP seem to adjust to their own standards over time.
+It is a very fluid thing that the world of Google seem to adjust to their own standards over time.

 So, caution and frugality with ADs is recommended.
 At least until you have established yourself as a relatively prolific and quality writer.

-Make your HUB interesting from Beginning to the End!
+Make your artcle interesting from Beginning to the End!

 Whatever you write, whether Poetry, Short Stories, Recipes, or technical documents, make them interesting and make them flow well.